E-commerce

 How to reduce this type of abandonment

-Display fees and delivery times as early as possible.
+• Show fees and delivery times as early as possible.

-Explain taxes or duties if you sell internationally.
+• Explain taxes or duties if you sell internationally.

-Avoid surprises between cart and checkout.
+• Avoid surprises between cart and checkout.

-Shopify also emphasizes, in its content on reducing shopping cart abandonment, that cost transparency remains a major lever.
+Shopify also emphasizes, in its content on reducing the shopping cart abandonment, that cost transparency remains a major lever.

-Why account creation is still a blocker
+Why account creation still blocks conversion

-What to aim for
+What you should aim for

-Payment methods directly influence abandonment.
+Payment methods directly influence abandonment

 Even with a good cart and a good checkout, a customer may abandon if their preferred payment method is not available or if the payment flow seems unreliable.
 Cards, wallets, accelerated payments, or local options do not carry the same weight across markets and devices.